Developer API

 titleYesService name, shown to the user on the authorization screen.

 The svc_id you receive is your permanent service identifier across all API calls.
-The encryption keypair is generated per session by your client during the handshake (below) — there is nothing to pre-register in the console.
+App Data Storage is developer-controlled and enabled by default (data); turn it off to make new bindings auth-only.
+Existing data clients are not revoked.
+The encryption keypair is generated per session by your client during the handshake below; there is nothing to pre-register.

 2. KPS Crypto Basics